 Darlene Sutherland – Chair

-Jeff Sutherland – Assistant to the Board
+Jeff Sutherland – Board Member

 Jeff is a retired family physician.
 He retired early from his calling as a physician as a result of being diagnosed with the devastating disease, ALS, at only 41 years of age.
 Currently, the only muscles Jeff can control are his eyes.
 It is through his eyes that Jeff is able to communicate with his loved ones and the world.
 Fortunately, due to the advances in technology, Jeff is able to control his surrounding environment and use it to foster and share his knowledge and growth with others.
 Jeff published his memoir, Still Life, in 2019.
 Jeff writes about his experience living with ALS and his grief following the loss of Zach and Kaya.
 In February 2021, Jeff gave a TEDx Talk entitled, Redefining Life With Meaning Following Profound Adversity.